hendricius/the-bread-code/basics/basic-sour-dough.md

 Our goal is to make the dough feel nice again.
 However - bad luck.
 For the dough, not the whole dough will be fed, only parts of it.
 Sometimes I feel bad for the other unlucky part that is unlucky, left in the cold and will receive no food.
+We always feed equal amounts of flour and water to our mother dough just like we did when we initially grew our mother dough.

 We need 200 grams of sourdough for the recipe.
 Since we do not want to use our full mother dough we start feeding parts of the mother dough with new flour.